 This past Friday I retook my Maternity Hesi and this time, I decided for my last week of Holiday break to just watch all of his OB videos.
 I am proud to say that with Mike’s help I received a score of 928 on my Maternity Hesi!

-When a patient presents with electrolyte imbalances the primary intervention is simply to replace or increase the elimination of these ions.
-Common pharmacological interventions includes intravenous fluid replacement containing various levels of electrolytes.
+When a client presents with electrolyte imbalances, the primary intervention is simply to replace or increase the elimination of these ions.
+Common pharmacological interventions include intravenous fluid replacement containing various levels of electrolytes.
 The best-known example is simply IV saline which can come in various concentrations and should be used based on the measured concentration.

-On the other hand, if they are experiencing hyperkalemia, they should be advised to avoid sodium substitutes as potassium is generally used in these cases to replace sodium in patients who need to have sodium restriction.
+On the other hand, if they are experiencing hyperkalemia, they should be advised to avoid sodium substitutes as potassium is generally used in these cases to replace sodium in clients who need to have sodium restriction.
 Magnesium and calcium may be replaced with foods like almonds and dairy products like yogurt or milk.
-Phosphate is unique in the since that it is usually found in sources like meat, poultry, fish, and beans.
+Phosphate is usually found in sources like meat, poultry, fish, and beans.

-Lastly it is important to understand that the key concept for electrolyte levels involves the concentration of these ions in the blood compared to the total amount of the chemicals in the body.
+Lastly, it’s important to understand that the key concept for electrolyte levels involves the concentration of these ions in the blood compared to the total amount of the chemicals in the body.
 As a result, variation in either the levels of electrolytes or the amount of fluid in the body can yield significant consequences.

 Hemoconcentration is the opposite concept which is the result of fluid loss and dehydration.
 Reduced fluid leads to a relative increased concentration of electrolytes compared to the volume of blood.
-These patients will present with high lab values of electrolytes and are at an increased risk of serious complications such as seizures and arrythmias.
+These clients will present with high lab values of electrolytes and are at an increased risk of serious complications such as seizures and arrythmias.

 Electrolyte imbalances can often be difficult to diagnosis and treat while leading to many different complications.
-It is imperative to carefully monitor patients for signs and symptoms of these imbalances as a result.
-Additionally, it is always important to screen patients for risk factors that may alter electrolyte levels such as new medications, illness, or traumatic events.
+It is imperative to carefully monitor clients for signs and symptoms of these imbalances as a result.
+Additionally, it is always important to screen clients for risk factors that may alter electrolyte levels such as new medications, illness, or traumatic events.